Engine Lubrication, Part VI

 Engine oil systems are usually very reliable but the daily (and in between flights) checks of the oil level can not be forgotten as aircraft engines will use a little bit of oil during operation.
 During preflight the pilot should check the cooler for obvious blockages by foreign matter and leaks (under the engine on the ground).
 Make sure to check under the cowling and fuselage for stains, it could indicate a minor leak from the sump or oil lines.

 When topping up, make sure not to add too much oil.
 For example: the PA-28-180 runs perfectly on 6 quarts but will throw out anything above that (minimum is 2 quarts), a Rotax should be kept at maximum level for optimum cooling.
 Make sure to top-up with the correct quantity, type and viscosity grade of oil.
+Remember that a Rotax four stroke needs to 'burp', by rotating the propeller, before a reliable oil level measurement can be taken.

 Oil system malfunctions